maxritter/diy-thermocam-website/src/pages/building-instructions.md

 ---
 title: Build Your Own
-subtitle: This guide enables you to build your own DIY-Thermocam V3 thermal camera.
+subtitle: This guide enables you to build your own DIY-Thermocam V3 thermal camera
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for the rest of us
   description: >-